sarthakjain95/UPESx162/SEM V/Computer Graphics Lab/README.md

 ## How to install

-1. Setup WSL with Ubuntu (20.04 LTS Recommended) [See [this](https://www.windowscentral.com/install-windows-subsystem-linux-windows-10)]
+1. Install Ubuntu on WSL (20.04 LTS Recommended) [See [this](https://www.windowscentral.com/install-windows-subsystem-linux-windows-10)]
 2. Setup Ubuntu
 	1. Enable copy pasting in Ubuntu terminal
 		1. Right click on ubuntu icon on top left corner of Ubuntu terminal window